Zal0/Reflectpp/README.md

 - json import/export

 ##Installation
-Copy the folder Reflectpp/ into your project and add it to your include paths
+Copy the folder Reflectpp/ into your project and add it to your include path

 ## Basic usage
-In order to add serialization to a simple class like this
+Given a simple class like this one
 ```cpp
 class A
 {